andrewtimberlake/mailroom/docs/multi_lingual_emails.md

       Logger.error("Unexpected charset: #{charset_name} with an invalid string")
       # You can choose to raise an error or attempt a fallback conversion
       raise "Unexpected charset: #{charset_name} with an invalid string"
-      # Alternatively, you could try a best-effort conversion:
+      # Alternatively, you could try a best-effort conversion maybe something like:
-      # :unicode.characters_to_binary(string, :latin1, :utf8)
+      # sanitize_utf8(string)
     end
   end
 end